metabarcoding/obitools4-doc/content/docs/commands/options.md

 obicount --max-cpu=4 my_sequence.fasta
 ```

 or by declaring an environment variable.
-For this example, the environment variable corresponding to the `--max-cpu' option is `OBIMAXCPU'.
+For this example, the environment variable corresponding to the `--max-cpu` option is `OBIMAXCPU`.
 When using [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) or [zsh](https://en.wikipedia.org/wiki/Z_shell) shells, the environment variable can be set using the `export` command:

 ```sh
 export OBIMAXCPU=4